tomasz99lisowski/ROS2/README.md

     3) Resultant vector of propeller thrust,
     4) Camera image.

 All functionalities will integrate with the RViz GUI library provided by the ROS2 framework.
 To obtain specific data from the vessel we use PX4-Autopilot combined with MicroXRCE-DDS that translates PX4 topics into ROS2 ones.
 Battery voltage is published directly to the onboard computer via sepcial integrated circut.
+Message type of battery and voltage is float32.

 # Table of Contents